mjirik/lisa/INSTALL.md

 1. First use package manager to satisfy requirements.
 2. SimpleITK is not in ubuntu packages.
 You can use easy_install
+3. Our support packages can be installed with pip
-3. For pygco use following (more info https://github.com/mjirik/pyseg_base/blob/master/INSTALL)
+4. For pygco use following (more info https://github.com/mjirik/pyseg_base/blob/master/INSTALL)
+5. Last step is optional for Histology Analyser and some functions Lisa

 Get stable branche